diagrams/diagrams-doc/doc/manual.rst

   affect both the query and the rendering of the diagram.)

   By default, `queryFillRule` is set to `Winding`.

+.. container:: todo

+  Write about `ToPath` type class and `stroke` function.

 Offsets of segments, trails, and paths
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~